When water shapes masterpieces

 Delhi based artist Ravi Agarwal’s focus is on water and most of his works highlight how the growth of urban cities has affected our nation’s rivers and how water, which is the source of all life, is slowly turning into the carrier of diseases and death.

 “Water is life’s matter and matrix, mother and medium.
-There is no life without water.”
+There is no life without water,” he adds.